cosmos/research/README.md

 * Send Non Fungible Asset/Token Transfer over IBC
 * Modeling IBC in capability approach modeling of interchain communication and transfers
 * Integrating IBC into other platforms
-    * Integrating IBC natively into post-Casper Ethereum and other systemns with finality
+    * Integrating IBC natively into post-Casper Ethereum and other systems with finality
     * Tooling to easily add IBC support into non Cosmos SDK based ABCI apps
     * Peg Zones
         * EVM (Ethereum, Ethereum Classic, etc) Peg Zones (In Progress)